 Dan Lawrence's first career—and his first professional love—was information technology.
-For six years, starting while was still a student at the University of Kansas, he worked as a programmer, technical writer, and project manager for software companies in the Kansas City area, primarily in the area of e-commerce and related technologies.
+For six years, starting while he was still a student at the University of Kansas, he worked as a programmer, technical writer, and project manager for software companies in the Kansas City area, primarily in the area of e-commerce and related technologies.

 He left that career for the study of law at Washburn University in 2005, where he worked like a farmer and earned top scores in more than 2/3rds of his classes, graduating #1 out of 163 students in the class of 2008.
 And although he has changed careers, his love of technology continues to inspire him, and the experience and understanding he acquired in the software industry continues to serve him and his clients in all areas where the law and technology meet, ranging from routine electronic discovery disputes to complex intellectual property and cyber-security matters.
 He knows where information is stored and how it is lost and destroyed, and he applies that knowledge to help his clients find the facts that win cases.